 If your daughter has been struggling with self-esteem or is tempted by risky behavior, consider signing her up for a sport.
 It can make a huge difference.
 It gives you both something to talk about too.
 If you’re discussing the most recent track meet, you’re communicating.
 For many parents, communicating with their teenager is difficult.
 Sports provide an avenue for relationship.

 Be careful not to put too much pressure on your child when they are playing their sport.
 There are very few high school athletes good enough to compete at the collegiate level.
 There are very few collegiate level athletes good enough to compete at the professional level.
 It is okay if your 13 year old daughter isn’t on the top team.
 It is much more important that she is having fun and making friends.
 Your top priority needs to be her character development, not her athletic career.
-That said, getting her involved in a sport is good for her mental health.

 Helping teens grow and families improve connection,